AxiSEMunity/AxiSEM3D/doc/Installation.md

 # check available versions of FFTW
 module avail fftw
 ```

-To load the required packages (these lines are machine-dependent):
+To load the required packages (the following lines are examples for the supercomputer [Archer](https://www.archer.ac.uk/) machine-dependent):
 ```bash
 # load FFTW
 module load fftw